 The economic consequences of treating OSA in the UK

 Authors: J.C.
-Rejon-Parrilla, M.Garau, J. Sussex (Office of Health Economics) and J. Smith (British Lung Foundation).
+Rejon-Parrilla, M.Garau, J. Sussex (Office of Health Economics) and J. Smith (Asthma + Lung UK).

 Currently, an estimated 1.5 million adults in the UK are living with obstructive sleep apnoea (OSA).
 Treatment for OSA varies with disease severity.

 In 2008, the National Institute for Health and Care Excellence (NICE) assessed three interventions and recommended the use of continuous positive airway pressure (CPAP) machines for adults with moderate or severe OSA.
 NICE estimated the cost effectiveness of treating adults with OSA with CPAP at £5,000 per quality adjusted life year (QALY), well below its cost effectiveness threshold-range of £20,000-£30,000.

 Despite the clear evidence of benefit and value for money, there is evidence from recent research estimating that about 85 per cent of OSA cases currently are undiagnosed and untreated in the UK.

 - Analyse and present the economic implications of treating OSA to NICE recommended levels.

 - Estimate the incremental costs/savings and health benefits of treating moderate to severe OSA with CPAP vs not treating it and vs current levels of treatment